 - Pricking (pins-and-needles sensation)

-- Pain (may be a radiating type of pain, or may improve or worsen with movement)
+- Pain (maybe a radiating type of pain, a sharp pain, or it may improve or worsen with movement)

 - Increased sensitivity